Hans4937/exams-project/readme.txt

 1. Download the project .zip and extract it with 7zip or winrar.

-2. Open MAMP, go to mamp in the top left corner and select preferences.
+2. Open MAMP, go to mamp in the top left corner and select preferences, navigate to "Ports".

 3. Make sure your ports is just like below: